ThanhAnPham/Lippmann-Schwinger/README.md

 The repository is organized as follows.
 * Folder 2D: two-dimensional ODT [1]
   * In folder code, the script **main_fig7.m** reproduces Figure 7 of [1].
+  * In folder code, the script **ExampleFwdModel.m** provides an example on how to use the iterative Lippmann-Schwinger forward model,
   * The folder mat_files contains data.
 * Folder 3D: three-dimensional ODT [2]
   * The script **DiscretizationGreen.m** reproduces Figure 3 of [2],